This set of Optical Communications Multiple Choice Questions & Answers (MCQs) focuses on “Photonic Crystal Fibers & Attenuation”.

 Explanation: A compressor compresses the signal before transmission.
 It does not affect the intensity of light.
 Optical attenuator is a device that affects the intensity of light and incurs a loss in transmission.

 11. A decibel may be defined as the ratio of input and output optical power for a particular optical wavelength.
-State whether the following statement is true or false.

 Explanation: Signal attenuation refers to the loss in transmission and it needs a logarithmic unit to express.
 Decibel is mainly used for comparing two power levels.
 It has the advantage that the operations of multiplication and division reduce to addition and subtraction.